Streaming Sliced Optimal Transport: Introduction

 \section{Introduction}

-Optimal transport and the Wasserstein distance~\cite{peyre2019computational,villani2008optimal} have led to numerous advancements in machine learning, statistics, and data science.
+Optimal transport and the Wasserstein distance~\cite{gabriel2019computational,villani2008optimal} have led to numerous advancements in machine learning, statistics, and data science.
 For example, the Wasserstein distance has been used to enhance generative models such as generative adversarial networks (GANs)~\cite{arjovsky2017wasserstein}, autoencoders~\cite{tolstikhin2018wasserstein}, and diffusion models via flow matching~\cite{lipmanflow,pooladian2023multisample,tong2024improving}.
-Additionally, it serves as a distortion (reconstruction) metric in point cloud applications~\cite{achlioptas2018learning}, facilitates multimodal representation learning~\cite{luong2024revisiting,shi2024ot}, and aids in approximate Bayesian inference~\cite{bernton2019approximate,ambrogioni2018wasserstein,srivastava2018scalable}, among other applications.
+Additionally, it serves as a distortion (reconstruction) metric in point cloud applications~\cite{achlioptas2018learning}, and aids in approximate Bayesian inference~\cite{bernton2019approximate,ambrogioni2018wasserstein,srivastava2018scalable,nguyen2026vertical}, among other applications.

 Despite these benefits, the Wasserstein distance is computationally expensive.
 Specifically, its time complexity scales as $\mathcal{O}(n^3 \log n)$~\cite{pele2009}, where $n$ is the maximum number of support points across two distributions.
 Moreover, it suffers from the curse of dimensionality, with a sample complexity of order $\mathcal{O}(n^{-1/d})$~\cite{fournier2015rate}, where $d$ is the number of dimensions.
 Consequently, in high-dimensional settings, a significantly larger number of samples is required to accurately approximate the distance between two unknown distributions using their empirical counterparts.
-This limitation makes the Wasserstein distance both statistically and computationally impractical in high dimensions.
+This limitation makes the Wasserstein distance both statistically and computationally impractical.